Welcome to the YSMENA Program!

-The Youth Sexual Health and HIV/STI Prevention in Middle Eastern and North African Communities (YSMENA) is the first community-based research program in Canada to center the voices of diaspora MENA youth.
-YSMENA is a peer-led research program that addresses gaps in knowledge and explores experiences and perceptions of sexual health, HIV and other STIs of MENA youth in Canada.
+YSMENA is the first community-based research program in Canada to center the voices of diaspora Middle Eastern and North African (MENA) youth in Canada.
+YSMENA is a peer-led research program that addresses gaps in health services and explores experiences and perceptions of discrimination, racism and health and well-being of MENA youth in Canada.

 Our goal is to capture the diverse voices of MENA youth across Canada from various communities, including youth who use drugs, gay and bisexual cis men who have sex with men (MSM), transgender youth, cis lesbian and bisexual women, cis heterosexual women and men, and youth from newcomer and refugee communities.

 Understanding the epidemiological HIV risk factors and underlying risk context for youth residing in or originating from the MENA region: A Scoping Review

 MENA is an acronym which refers to the Middle East and North Africa.

 E – East

 N – North